 If Cardi B’s Instagram post has inspired you to embrace your natural texture, then there’s a must-have book by awarding-winning hairdresser, Charlotte Mensah, to also add to your Christmas list year.
 As owner of the Hair Lounge salon in Notting Hill, and founder of the Charlotte Mensah Manketti Oil product range, when it comes to curls and texture, Charlotte Mensah sure knows a thing or two.
 As a ghd ambassador with more than three decades experience, she has amassed a seriously impressive clientele, which includes the likes of Zadie Smith and Michaela Coel, and has built a reputation as a hairdressing icon.
-Now, Charlotte shares all in the must-have read, Good Hair: The Essential Guide to Afro Textured and Curly Hair.
+Now, Charlotte shares all in the must-have read, Good Hair: The Essential Guide to Afro, Textured and Curly Hair.

 Described by Charlotte as an “education of hair, black history, culture and traditions”, Good Hair goes way beyond a standard beauty guide, as Charlotte takes you on a journey from her beginnings in haircare through to her present day hair-goddess status, while providing essential advice along the way.
 It’s an education, a story… and then some!

-Packed with tips, tricks and even recipes for making the most of your hair, the whole book is a reminder to embrace your natural texture.
+Packed with tips, tricks and even recipes for making the most of your hair, Charlotte’s book is also a reminder to embrace your natural texture.
 “Good Hair is needed because everybody’s hair is good, and it needs to be celebrated.
 Everybody’s hair grows differently, but it’s your hair,” Charlotte explains.